-It was a windy day today as peak wind gusts were between 40 and 60 mph in a lot of locations, with some locations along the Rocky Mountain Front seeing wind gusts over 60 mph at times!
-We also had a mixture of sun and clouds and mild temperatures today as highs were in the upper 40s and 50s in a lot of locations.
+It was a windy day today as peak wind gusts were between 40 and 60 mph in a lot of locations, with some locations along the Rocky Mountain Front seeing wind gusts over 60 mph.
+We also had a mixture of sun and clouds and mild temperatures today as highs were in the 50s and low 60s in a lot of locations.

 Here is the detailed forecast:

-It will remain windy along the Rocky Mountain Front tonight as gusts up to 60 mph are possible.
-Elsewhere, the wind will diminish some tonight, but it is still going to be breezy in some areas as sustained wind speeds are going to be between 10 and 25 mph.
-Tomorrow will be another windy day as sustained wind speeds in a lot of locations are going to be between 15 and 35 mph, and wind gusts between 40 and 60 mph are expected.
-For many, it will likely be windier tomorrow than it was today.
-In eastern portions of north-central Montana, there won’t be much wind tomorrow morning, but gusty winds will develop during the afternoon and evening.
+It will remain windy along the Rocky Mountain Front tonight as gusts over 50 mph are possible.
+Elsewhere, the wind will diminish some tonight, but it is still going to be breezy as sustained wind speeds are going to be between 10 and 25 mph.
+Tomorrow will be another windy day as sustained wind speeds are going to be between 15 and 35 mph, and wind gusts are going to be between 40 and 60 mph.
+In eastern portions of north-central Montana, there initially won’t be much wind tomorrow, but gusty winds will develop as the day goes on.
+The wind tomorrow is going to be coming out of the west in most locations.

 Due to this wind, a HIGH WIND WATCH is in effect for Blaine County, the Bears Paw mountains, and most of Fergus County from 3pm Friday until 3am Saturday as gusts up to 60 mph are possible.

-There are then going to be some scattered snow and rain showers around tomorrow evening/night, mainly in locations around/east of a line from Havre to Lewistown, as a disturbance from Canada clips the state.
-Light snow accumulations of a coating to an inch or two are possible by Saturday morning, with the Bears Paw mountains possibly receiving a couple inches of snow accumulation.
+There are then going to be some scattered snow and rain showers around tomorrow evening/night, mainly in locations east of a line from Havre to Lewistown, as a disturbance from Canada clips the state.
+Light snow accumulations of up to an inch or two are possible by Saturday morning, generally in northeastern Montana.

-On Saturday, we are going to have partly cloudy skies and mostly dry conditions, just a few lingering snow/rain showers along the eastern half of the Hi-Line.
-There is also going to be less wind around on Saturday, but it is still going to be a bit breezy in some areas as sustained wind speeds are going to be between 10 and 20 mph.
+On Saturday, we are going to have partly cloudy skies and mostly dry conditions, just a couple lingering snow/rain showers along the eastern half of the Hi-Line.
+There is also going to be less wind around on Saturday, although it is still going to be breezy in some areas east of I-15 as sustained wind speeds are going to be between 10 and 20 mph.
 It is also going to be cool on Saturday as highs are going to be in the 40s in most spots, but in northeastern Montana, highs on Saturday are only going to be in the 30s.

 An upper-level ridge is then going to provide us with really nice weather for most of next week.
 Next week, we are going to have mostly cloudy skies on Monday and partly cloudy skies Tuesday through Thursday.
 It is also going to be mainly dry and mild next week as highs are going to be in the 50s and low to mid 60s.
 Monday and Tuesday will feature gusty winds as sustained wind speeds are going to be between 10 and 30 mph.
 There is then going to be little wind on Wednesday and Thursday.